vatnz-dev/sops/docs/aerodromes/Class-C/nzwn.md

 | Medium Jets |     `A10`     | `A1` or `A2` |
 | Turboprops  | `A9` or `A10` | `A2` or `A3` |

-!!! note "Use of Holding Point A10
+!!! info "Use of Holding Point A10"
     The use of the `A10` hold is only authorised during day hours.
 During night operations, aircraft shall be directed to `A11`.

 ## Tower